Medical Practitioners Tribunal Service: History

 In June 2012 the MPTS assumed responsibility for medical tribunals, with their panels given the power to remove or suspend a doctor's ability to work within the UK.
-It was expected that the service would handle some 340 doctors’ fitness-to-practise hearings a year.
-The MTPS was located in a dedicated hearing centre in Manchester which has 16 hearing rooms.
+It was expected that the service would handle some 340 doctors' fitness-to-practise hearings a year.
+The MPTS was located in a dedicated hearing centre in Manchester which has 16 hearing rooms.

 There were changes in the records kept, with the use of digital recordings, instead of shorthand writers.
 Specialist advisers were used less often, only in exceptional circumstances.

-In March 2015, changes to the Medical Act mean that the GMC gained the ability to appeal against decisions made by the MPTS.
+In March 2015, changes to the Medical Act meant that the GMC gained the ability to appeal against decisions made by the MPTS.

-In 2014 legislation was introduced the GMC gained powers around demanding proof of competence in English from doctors coming from within the EU.
-In October of the following year, the first doctors from the EU were disciplined following inadequate performances in tests that the MTPS itself had requested.
+In 2014, legislation was introduced, and the GMC gained powers around demanding proof of competence in English from doctors coming from within the EU.
+In October of the following year, the first doctors from the EU were disciplined following inadequate performances in tests that the MPTS itself had requested.